riicess/Swift-TroubleShooting-Guide/README.md

 Open roblox, go to more, then about
 ![version](https://github.com/user-attachments/assets/8dd71b87-84d5-4ac4-8a20-a83ffe217c0c)

-Compare this information with someone who isn't getting the error.
-As you may be on the wrong version If you are, update and compare again.
-Also make sure channel is **LIVE**!
+Compare this information with someone who isn't getting the error, as you may be on the wrong version.
+If you are, update and compare again.
+Also make sure your Roblox channel is **LIVE**!

 **GUIDE TO RESOLVING INJECTION TIMEOUT ERRORS**